am-i-rit/rashbot/README.md

 - Legal-move validation by making a move and checking whether the moving side's king is attacked
 - Checkmate and stalemate detection
 - Perft and perft-divide testing
-- Material-based evaluation
+- Evaluation accounts for material count and placement of pieces
-- Fixed-depth Negamax search with node counting
+- Fixed-depth Negamax search with alpha-beta pruning and iterative deepening
 - SDL3 GUI with mouse controls, promotion selection, board flipping, and undo
 - Minimal UCI mode provided as a separate executable